jana95/100-days-of-ml-code/README.md

 # Day 9|Math behind logistic Regression

 This article gave a clear insight on logistic regression.it gives a detailed explanation and math behind logistic regression  [(https://towardsdatascience.com/logistic-regression-detailed-overview-46c4da4303bc]  by Saishruthi Swaminathan

+# Day 10|Support Vector Machines

+Got a intution on svm ,watch siraj ravel's video on svm(math of intelligence)